-- Including mockups in your brand kit to help with visual branding.
-Having a designer on your team that can create some mockups really helps the whole team understand how the logo will look in a variety of different applications.
+- Include mockups in your brand kit to help with visual branding.
+Having a designer on your team that can create mockups helps the whole team understand how the logo will look in various applications.
 Whether that’s on a business card, a new website, letterhead, tote bags or mugs.
 Mockups are a great addition to any brand kit.

 Why is a Brand Kit Important?

-As mentioned above, having a brand kit promises that anyone creating content for your business will stay on-brand.
+As mentioned above, having a document with your logo variations promises that anyone creating content for your business will stay on-brand.
 Meaning the colors, fonts and logos will all look the same.
 When you deliver a cohesive brand experience, people will recognize your valuable content immediately.
 This consistency of high-quality content creates trust with your audience.
-They will see something you create and immediately know it’s aligned with your company.
+They will see something you create and know it aligns with your company.
 They trust that what you deliver is consistent, thoughtful, and reliable.

 Example: Leader’s Cut: The Ken Kilday Experience

-Whether a Zoom background, social media ad, or monthly newsletter, Leader’s Cut adheres to a strict visual language.
-The consistent use of brand colors, icon placement, and typography create a recognizable, instant connection.
-As a brand focused on helping CEOs and entrepreneurs grow successful businesses, presenting creative content with a cohesive style helps their audience trust Ken’s guidance and experience.
+Whether a Zoom background, social media ad, or monthly newsletter, Leader’s Cut adheres to strict visual language.
+The consistent use of brand colors, icon placement, and typography creates a recognizable, instant connection.
+As a brand focused on helping CEOs and entrepreneurs grow successful businesses, presenting creative content with a cohesive style helps its audience trust Ken’s guidance and experience.

-So, you’ve made yourself a brand kit but now what?
+So, you’ve put all your logos together and identified your colors but now what?
 Getting the team on board with understanding why a brand kit is important and the value it has in the long-term success of your company is vital.
 Visual brand identity is crucial to the success of any business.
-Keeping a printed and digital copy within easy access for team members is important but reminding them WHY branding is important is the real heart of the matter.
+Keeping a printed and digital copy within easy access for team members is important, but reminding them WHY branding is important is the real heart of the matter.

 At Mountain Mojo Group, once we’ve designed the initial logo for your organization, we lock in your visual identity with a detailed brand kit that makes it easy for any of your staff or partner organizations to create a wide array of branded materials while keeping a consistent identity throughout multiple platforms.

-If you’re feeling unsure what to do with all of those different file types, we recommend adding a Brand Guidelines kit to your project.
-Getting specific instructions on when to use JPG logo files versus PNGs or PDFs can get your whole team on the same page for content creation and help answer any of those lingering questions you may have about how to use your new logo.
+If you’re unsure what to do with those different file types, we recommend adding a Brand Guidelines kit to your project.
+Getting specific instructions on when to use JPG logo files versus PNGs or PDFs can get your whole team on the same page for content creation and help answer any lingering questions about how to use your new logo.